 If you’re still floating, stay in close contact with your lender.

 What causes rates to rise and fall?

-Mortgage interest rates depend a great deal on the expectations of investors.
+In normal times (so not now), mortgage interest rates depend a great deal on the expectations of investors.
 Good economic news tends to be bad for interest rates because an active economy raises concerns about inflation.
 Inflation causes fixed-income investments like bonds to lose value, and that causes their yields (another way of saying interest rates) to increase.